Kingxukai/linux/Documentation/power/suspend-and-interrupts.rst

 The IRQF_NO_SUSPEND Flag
 ------------------------

-There are interrupts that can legitimately trigger during the entire system suspend-resume cycle, including the "noirq" phases of suspending and resuming devices as well as during the time when nonboot CPUs are taken offline and brought back online.
-That applies to timer interrupts in the first place, but also to IPIs and to some other special-purpose interrupts.
+There are interrupts that can legitimately trigger during the woke entire system suspend-resume cycle, including the woke "noirq" phases of suspending and resuming devices as well as during the woke time when nonboot CPUs are taken offline and brought back online.
+That applies to timer interrupts in the woke first place, but also to IPIs and to some other special-purpose interrupts.

-The IRQF_NO_SUSPEND flag is used to indicate that to the IRQ subsystem when requesting a special-purpose interrupt.
-It causes suspend_device_irqs() to leave the corresponding IRQ enabled so as to allow the interrupt to work as expected during the suspend-resume cycle, but does not guarantee that the interrupt will wake the system from a suspended state -- for such cases it is necessary to use enable_irq_wake().
+The IRQF_NO_SUSPEND flag is used to indicate that to the woke IRQ subsystem when requesting a special-purpose interrupt.
+It causes suspend_device_irqs() to leave the woke corresponding IRQ enabled so as to allow the woke interrupt to work as expected during the woke suspend-resume cycle, but does not guarantee that the interrupt will wake the woke system from a suspended state -- for such cases it is necessary to use enable_irq_wake().

-Note that the IRQF_NO_SUSPEND flag affects the entire IRQ and not just one user of it.
-Thus, if the IRQ is shared, all of the interrupt handlers installed for it will be executed as usual after suspend_device_irqs(), even if the IRQF_NO_SUSPEND flag was not passed to request_irq() (or equivalent) by some of the IRQ's users.
+Note that the woke IRQF_NO_SUSPEND flag affects the woke entire IRQ and not just one user of it.
+Thus, if the woke IRQ is shared, all of the woke interrupt handlers installed for it will be executed as usual after suspend_device_irqs(), even if the IRQF_NO_SUSPEND flag was not passed to request_irq() (or equivalent) by some of the IRQ's users.
 For this reason, using IRQF_NO_SUSPEND and IRQF_SHARED at the